ccHSU13/ccHSU13/README.md

 ## :bulb: About Me

-A software engineer, a basketballer:basketball:, a coach potato:potato:.
+- :computer: A software engineer
+- :basketball: An amateur player
+- :potato:a coach

 - :house_with_garden: Live in [Taiwan](https://en.wikipedia.org/wiki/Taiwan)
 - :gear: Work at [Micron](https://www.micron.com)